 The tone within the first four lines of Myxomatosis can be summarised in a word: helpless.
 The use of ‘inexplicable’ reflects the rabbit’s lack of understanding, not knowing what form of trap it has been caught in.
 Following this, the double employment of the question mark conveys the soft ignorance of the rabbit, the quick succession of questions reflecting its lack of understanding.
 The helpless uncertainty of the rabbit leads the reader to feel empathy, with Larkin painting the realities of Myxomatosis in a raw light.
 The sobering helplessness of the rabbit is melancholic, trapped in the jaws of disease.

-Coming in the arguable centre of the poem, Larkin uses the word ’sharp’ to describe his killing of the rabbit.
+Coming in the arguable center of the poem, Larkin uses the word ’sharp’ to describe his killing of the rabbit.
 While at first this seems brutal, the swift nature in which he takes the rabbit’s life is actually a service.
 The sudden nature of the act contrasts against the slow agony of fever, deciding to end its life in order to spare it from pain.
 There is an empathetic connection between the poet and animal, with the link of ‘ask’ and ‘reply’ linking the two perspectives.

 We then return to the poet’s own perspective, ‘I’, to explore the disgust he holds for the disease.
 Larkin makes his anger at Myxomatosis clear through his word choice when describing the symptoms of the disease.
 ‘Suppurate’ draws upon connotations of festering and rotting, a disgusting and piteous image of the rabbit decaying in boiling fever.
-Larkin does not hold back in slating the disease, stating his distain for the barbarism of the virus.
+Larkin does not hold back in slating the disease, stating his disdain for the barbarism of the virus.

 The interesting balance of perspectives between the solemn poet and the unknowing rabbit leads the poem to have a dualistic nature.
-This variance in knowledge allows the reader to emphasise with the rabbit, taking pity on its soft ignorance.
+This variance in knowledge allows the reader to emphasize with the rabbit, taking pity on its soft ignorance.

 By using the conditional tense, Larkin once again dives into the perspective of the dying creature.
 He imagines what it ‘may’ have been thinking during its last moments.
-This speculation, post death, is a reflection of the compassion Larkin holds for the animal – still sorrowful even after it has been put out of its misery.
+This speculation, post-death, is a reflection of the compassion Larkin holds for the animal – still sorrowful even after it has been put out of its misery.

 The final image of the poem of one of solemn desperation.
 Paralysis is a symptom of Myxomatosis, and the ‘still[ness]’ of the rabbit is a reflection of the hold the disease had.

-By finishing the poem with the word ‘wait’, Larkin draws the reader’s focus once again the sense of desperation.
-The inability to move but the blind hope that the rabbit will be freed from its ‘trap’ is a sombre final image, one that leaves a lasting mark as the poem concludes.
+By finishing the poem with the word ‘wait’, Larkin draws the reader’s focus once again on the sense of desperation.
+The inability to move but the blind hope that the rabbit will be freed from its ‘trap’ is a somber final image, one that leaves a lasting mark as the poem concludes.
 Moreover, the final word is elevated further through the employment of the rhyme of ‘suppurate’ + ‘wait’.
 This linking the process of waiting and the slow festering of the fever further compounds the bitter fate of the rabbit.
 I believe what Larkin finds worst about the disease is the slowness, a fearful grip of fever as the animal lies dying.
 Indeed, if Larkin had not come along, the death would have been a long and arduous process.
 While Larkin has put the animal out of the misery, he mourns its passing.

 About Philip Larkin